bueltge/addquicktag/readme.txt

 == Description ==
 This plugin makes it easy to add Quicktags to the html - and visual-editor.
 It is possible to export your Quicktags as a JSON - file that can be imported in other installations of the plugin.

 WP-AddQuicktag for WordPress is originally created by [Roel Meurders](http://roel.meurders.nl/ "Roel Meurders").
-The versions in the Repo of AddQuicktag are newer versions, this is a complete rewrite of version 2.0.0 with more functionalities.
+The versions in the Repo of AddQuicktag are newer versions, this is a complete rewrite of version 2.0.0 with more functionality.

 The plugin can add configurable custom quicktags to the editor of every post type, including custom post types from other sources.
 You may choose a post type for which a quicktag shall show up in the editor.
 If this should not work perfectly well for you, you may also use the hooks inside the plugin.
 See the examples and hint inside the tab "[Other Notes](http://wordpress.org/extend/plugins/addquicktag/other_notes/)".